 Are meat grinders dangerous?

 No, they are not.
-As long as you adhere to instruction, follow how to assemble it, assemble it correctly and use it with care.
+As long as you adhere to instructions, follow how to assemble it, assemble it correctly and use it with care.
 They are pretty safe.

 What does the meat grinder number mean?